elwayman02/weevil-news/content/riders-union-formed.md

 The Riders Union plans to recruit members in all districts and will eventually select a Union Boss to manage operations in each district as the organization expands.
-Inquire with Mortimer Rivers in Valentine for more information about joining the Union!
+Inquire with Mortimer Rivers in Valentine for more information about joining the Union.
+The Riders Union is here to help, "Riding You To Success!"